 - Ancillary duties.

-Section 279 of CAMA lists some of the main duties of directors and states that the directors stand in fiduciary relationship towards the company and are expected to act in utmost good faith towards the company in any transaction with the company or on behalf of the company.
-Under Section 283 thereof, the Directors are trustees of the assets and powers given to them.
-Accordingly, the directors have the following duties:-
+Section 279 of CAMA lists some of the main duties of directors and states that the directors stand in fiduciary relationship towards the company, and are expected to act in utmost good faith towards the company in any transaction with or on behalf of the company.
+Under section 283 thereof, the Directors are trustees of the assets and powers given to them.
+Accordingly, the directors have the following duties:

-- Duty to exercise their powers for the purpose for which they are specified, and not for a collateral purpose,
+■ to exercise their powers for the purpose for which they are specified, and not for a collateral purpose;

-- Duty not to allow their personal interest to conflict with the interest of the corporation,
+■ not to allow their personal interest to conflict with the interest of the corporation;

-- Duty not to abdicate from their responsibility even if they delegate,
+■ not to abdicate from their responsibility even if they delegate; and

-Ancillary duties of directors include; Under section 276, the duty to notify the company of any loan or a guarantee by any third party based on security provided by the company.
-This applies to directors, officers and any such officers who had been in that position for the proceeding 5 years.
+Ancillary duties of directors include, under section 276, the duty to notify the company of any loan or a guarantee by any third party based on security provided by the company.
+This applies to directors, officers and any such officers who had been in that position for the preceding five years.